Contract Structure and Risk Aversion in Longevity Risk Transfers: Introduction

 Finally, it is worth noting that, while static contracts have found widespread use in both the literature and the real-world insurance industry, dynamic contracts are becoming increasingly relevant in insurance research \citep[see, for example,][]{wong2017managing,wang2023time}.
-Nonetheless, the full range of advantages and disadvantages of these contract types for buyers and sellers remains largely unexplored.
-To our knowledge, this paper is the first to elucidate the relationships between contract preferences and the risk aversions of the parties involved.
-We posit that the patterns observed in managing longevity risk -- specifically, the preference for static contracts by less risk-averse sellers and for dynamic contracts by more risk-averse seller -- may apply to other economic contracting scenarios as well.
+Nonetheless, the full range of advantages and disadvantages of these contract types for buyers and sellers remains largely unexplored. {Motivated by this gap, the goal of this paper is to study the preferences for static versus dynamic contracts by analyzing the {mean-variance} objective of both parties and establishing their connection to risk attitudes in the context of longevity risk transfer.} We posit that the patterns observed in managing longevity risk -- specifically, the preference for static contracts by less risk-averse sellers and for dynamic contracts by more risk-averse sellers -- may apply to other economic contracting scenarios as well.